dtaylor113/ai-slideshow/TECH_NOTES.md

 5. **Thumbnail hover preview**
    - Hovering a history item reveals generated art alongside the original photo
    - Lazy-loads originals only when requested to keep hover responsive
+   - Spinner shown until the original is available; missing originals produce a gentle notification only when requested

 6. **Prompt Details Popup**
    - Accessible from the "Image Prompt" tooltip button in the analysis panel.